edgedb/edgedb/doc/ref/schema/architecture.rst

 .. code-block:: eschema

-  linkproperty assigned_on:
+  link property assigned_on:
       title := "Link Assignment Timestamp"

   link name:
       title := "Name"
-      linkproperty assigned_on to datetime
+      link property assigned_on to datetime

 *Link properties* are meant to qualify the kind of relationship the